Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Background

 where $V_k = [v_1\;\cdots \; v_k ]\in\real^{n\times k},$ $V_{k+1}= [V_k\; v_{k+1} ]\in\real^{n\times(k+1)}$ have orthonormal columns such that $\text{range}(V_k)=\kry_k(H,r_0)$, the leading minor $T_k$ of order $k$ of $\bar T_k \in\real^{(k+1)\times k}$ is symmetric and tridiagonal with $\alpha_1,\cdots ,\alpha_k$ along the diagonal and $\beta_2,\cdots \beta_{k}$ on the off-diagonals, and $\bar T_k =[T_k^T, \beta_{k+1}e_{k}]^T$, with $e_k\in\real^{k}$ being the $k$th canonical basis vector.
 Here and in the following we assume that the Lanczos algorithm does not break down, i.e.,the that relation \eqref{eq:arnoldi-matrix-id} can always be written.
 Then, exploiting the Lanczos relation \eqref{eq:arnoldi-matrix-id}, $\xi_k = V_ky_k$ is determined by solving

 where $e_1\in\real^{k+1}$ is the first canonical basis vector.
 If the residual norm is sufficiently small the algorithm can be terminated, otherwise a new basis vector can be efficiently constructed by the 3-term recurrence \eqref{eq:arnoldi-3-term-rec} and the associated residual norm determined.
-In particular, MINRES reduces the solution of the original linear system to the solution of a tridiagonal system of order $k$, which can be efficiently performed; indeed, the Lanczos relation \eqref{eq:arnoldi-3-term-rec} allows the QR decomposition of $\bar T_k$ to be efficiently updated to yield the QR decomposition of $\bar T_{k+1}$; see \cite{paige1975ssi} for details.
+In particular, MINRES reduces the solution of the original linear system to the solution of a linear least squares problem with tridiagonal coefficient matrix of order $k$, which can be efficiently performed; indeed, the Lanczos relation \eqref{eq:arnoldi-3-term-rec} allows the QR decomposition of $\bar T_k$ to be efficiently updated to yield the QR decomposition of $\bar T_{k+1}$; see \cite{paige1975ssi} for details.